Williams beats defending champion Yan

 The three-time world champion, who is still battling the after-effects of Covid, fortuitously landed safe after wildly missing a pot to left corner and then went on to play a trademark underarm shot to pot the yellow before clinching the frame by potting the pink with a one-handed escape from a snooker.

+"I am lucky I had an afternoon match.
+If I played a night match… you know in the house I am talking to my wife and within 10 seconds I am fast asleep.
+It is just weird.
+It feels like you are carrying five bags of coal around on your shoulder all the time.

+"I'm definitely better than where I was a month ago but still nowhere near."

-From there he went from strength to strength, levelling after a break of 62 and making breaks of 67, 64 and 104 as he won the next two frames without Yan potting a ball.
+Williams went from strength to strength after levelling after a break of 62 and made breaks of 67, 64 and 104 as he won the next two frames without Yan potting a ball.

 While the Chinese star rallied with a wonderful 122, another fluke at the start of the 10th frame helped Williams finish off the contest.